 available regulation range → i.e. the +/- range of service activation within the available time interval;

-required power output gradient when activating the service, such as the delay between the instruction to activate the flexibility and its technical activation, gradient of power output rise/drop, and duration of the stable power output between the rise and drop.
+the required power output range when activating the service, such as the delay between a request to activate flexibility and its realisation, the range of power output rise/drop and the duration of stable power between the rise and drop.

-The entity that provides power system flexibility is thus obliged to provide the regulation power within defined ranges and availability for specified time intervals.
-The entity is subsequently rewarded for its availability and for the volume of the provided regulation electricity.
+The provider of power system flexibility is thus obliged to provide regulation power within defined ranges, available for specified time intervals.
+The provider is subsequently rewarded for its availability and for the volume of the supplied regulation electricity.

-flexibility brAIn does not require an energy source or technology to be available for the predefined time intervals.
-Based on data about electricity price developments, supplier's load deviations, and smart predictions, the FUERGY software offers certain "opportunities" throughout the day, during which the regulation can take place.
+The flexibility brAIn does not require an energy source or technology to be available for predefined time intervals.
+Utilising data on electricity price developments, supplier load deviations and smart predictions, the FUERGY software offers certain "opportunities" throughout the day during which the regulation can take place.

-For every regulation opportunity, it also specifies the volume of regulation power, i.e. the most suitable reduction or increase of the power output (in kilowatts), that should be activated for each particular technology.
-The technology regulation takes place only within the pre-agreed conditions and limits, so that it does not affect the operation of the delivery point, the comfort of the users, or the quality of the final product in any way.
+For every regulation opportunity, the volume of regulation power, i.e. the most suitable reduction or increase of the power output (in kilowatts), that should be activated for each particular technology is also specified.
+Technology regulation takes place only within pre-agreed conditions and limits, so as to not affect operations at the delivery point, the comfort of users or the quality of the final product in any way.

-The customer can also decide whether he will perform the activation manually, at his own discretion, or he will let the software handle it absolutely autonomously.
-The automatic mode is, however, far more popular among the customers as the regulation becomes hassle-free and achieves the best financial results possible.
+Customers can also decide whether to perform activation manually, at their own discretion, or let the software handle it entirely autonomously.
+Automatic mode is far more popular as the energy regulation is hassle-free and reaches the highest level of savings possible.

 Economic and environmental benefits

-The biggest advantage of flexibility brAIn is that it is a pure software upgrade to the existing technologies and therefore it is cost-effective and easy to implement.
-In fact, the whole implementation process is a matter of days, and in some cases even hours!
+The greatest advantage of the flexibility brAIn is that it is simply a software upgrade to existing technologies and therefore cost-effective and easy to implement.
+In fact, the whole process takes only a matter of days, and in some cases, even hours!

-All we need to do is to ensure stable and secure communication between the technology and the FUERGY software.
-This communication can be enabled via an existing measurement and regulation system (so-called MaR) or via special hardware, such as the FUERGY Control Unit.
-Due to the fact that both the flexibility and the battery storage system are the "behind the smart meter" solutions, having the smart meter or secondary electricity measurement is necessary.
-Today, however, this isn't any major obstacle.
+All that is necessary is to ensure stable and secure communication between the technology and the FUERGY software.
+This can be enabled via an existing measurement and regulation system (MaR) or through special hardware, such as the FUERGY Control Unit.
+As both the flexibility and the battery storage system are the behind-the-smart-meter solutions, having a smart meter or secondary electricity measurement is necessary.

-A significant impact of flexibility brAIn on the environment must also be underlined – in a good way, of course.
-Regulation services (or the so-called ancillary services) are mostly provided by large fossil fuel entities.
-This is because of their reliability and availability when it comes to power generation.
-By making the smaller, low-emission participants a part of the non-certified regulation service market we can replace the fossil providers and thus reduce the production of greenhouse gas emissions on a global scale.
+The significant environmental impact of the flexibility brAIn must also be highlighted.
+Regulation services (or so-called ancillary services) are mostly provided by large fossil fuel entities.
+This is due to reliability and availability when it comes to power generation.
+By including smaller, low-emission participants in the non-certified regulation service market, the fossil fuel providers can be replaced, helping to reduce the production of greenhouse gas emissions on a global scale.

 Flexibility for large customers

-In Slovakia, flexibility is currently being used mainly by large energy producers and owners of high-energy-intensive technologies.
-It is because the majority of flexibility solutions require a certain level of surveillance over the technology regulation in order to prevent potential errors that could undermine the achieved effect.
-As we have already mentioned, flexibility brAIn can work in fully automatic mode which is even more efficient and achieves better financial results than when human subjectivity gets involved.
+In Slovakia, flexibility is currently used primarily by large energy producers and owners of high-energy-intensive technologies.
+This is because the majority of flexibility solutions require a certain level of surveillance over the technology regulation in order to prevent errors that could undermine the intended results.
+As mentioned above, the flexibility brAIn can work in fully automatic mode, which is even more efficient, guaranteeing better savings than when human subjectivity is involved.

-The flexibility brAIn operates at the level of battery storage, energy-intensive systems (so-called DER or demand energy response), and adjustments of the plans for the electricity consumption and production (in case the customer has its own energy source).
-FUERGY software constantly records data on electricity production and consumption and plans their further development.
-For this purpose, it uses its FUERGY's special monitoring systems and prediction algorithms with implemented artificial intelligence.
-At the same time, it also provides an online overview of how much regulation power has been activated by each particular technology.
+The flexibility brAIn operates at the level of battery storage, energy-intensive systems (DER or demand energy response), and adjusts the plans for electricity consumption and production (in case the customer has its own energy source).
+FUERGY software continuously records electricity production and consumption data and plans further development.
+For this purpose, FUERGY's unique monitoring systems and prediction algorithms with implemented artificial intelligence are employed.
+At the same time, an online overview of how much regulation power has been activated by each particular technology is provided.

 Aggregated flexibility for smaller delivery points and households

-As was already outlined, a huge potential for flexibility lies in smaller energy sources and technologies.
-Even at the household level.
-Because just as large consumption points, households have the same “opportunities” to provide regulation services throughout the day.
+The greatest potential for flexibility lies in smaller energy sources and technologies,even at the household level.
+Just like large consumption points, households exhibit the same “opportunities” to provide regulation services throughout the day.

-Households can participate in flexibility brAIn with several technologies: battery storage system, photovoltaic + battery storage system, electrical appliances such as heat pumps, electric boilers, air conditioning or heating systems, or smart charging station for EVs.
+Households can implement the flexibility brAIn through several technologies: a battery storage system, photovoltaic + battery storage system, electrical appliances such as heat pumps, electric boilers, air conditioning or heating systems, or smart charging stations for EVs.

-However, it is more efficient to manage all smaller entities as one group – i.e. to aggregate them.
-Under the current Slovak legislation, this can be done for delivery points within one balance group.
-Through the Integrated flexibility aggregator brAIn, the electricity suppliers can manage small participants altogether.
-The application offers comprehensive online information on the activated regulation power for each technology involved and for each time interval.
+However, it is much more efficient to manage all smaller entities as one group – i.e. to aggregate.
+Under current Slovak legislation, this can be done for delivery points within one balance group.
+Through the Integrated flexibility aggregator brAIn, electricity suppliers can manage small participants altogether.
+Comprehensive information on the activated regulation power for each technology involved and for each time interval is available online.

-And since all the participants in the flexibility are in one balance group, the financial effect can be easily redistributed by the electricity suppliers as a part of the monthly invoicing.
-What is more, all data are absolutely transparent and verifiable, as the provided regulation electricity is cleared by the Short-term Electricity Market Operator (OKTE).
+Since all flexibility participants are in one balance group, the financial savings can be easily distributed by electricity suppliers as a part of the monthly invoicing.
+What is more, all data are absolutely transparent and verifiable, as the regulation electricity provided is cleared by the Short-term Electricity Market Operator (OKTE).

-The integrated flexibility aggregator brAIn is thus the first step in enabling electricity suppliers to start offering new products and services to households and small delivery points allowing them to monetize their green technologies.
-Or at least to incentive them to get these technologies installed.
-Households are also keeping their status of the regulated entity and the associated guarantees in the form of fixed electricity prices.
+The integrated flexibility aggregator brAIn is thus the first step in enabling electricity suppliers to begin offering new products and services to households and small delivery points, allowing them to monetize green technologies, and providing new incentive to utilise energy efficient technologies.
+Households will also maintain the status of regulated entity and any associated guarantees, like fixed electricity prices.

-Today, we have several successful flexibility projects behind us.
-And although this service is still being fine-tuned, an average monthly effect of the flexibility brAIn for larger delivery points goes up to EUR 50 per 1 kW of regulation power.
+Today, we have several successful flexibility projects up and running and although the service is still being fine-tuned, the average monthly outcome of the flexibility brAIn for larger delivery points can reach up to EUR 50 per 1 kW of regulation power.

 The project for households is in the stage of pilot testing.
-However, the expected savings are way more interesting than the double-tariff metering.
-We see a high demand for FUERGY household solutions and we will try to introduce this project to the market shortly.
+However, the expected savings are far greater than double-tariff metering.
+There is a high demand for FUERGY household solutions and we expect the service to be available soon.

-In general, the achieved savings are translated into a faster ROI on green technologies, which makes them an attractive investment opportunity.
-And this is what attracts the attention of various players from the financial sector who could potentially finance the green technologies (not only) for households, offer them for lease under the model Energy as a service and thus facilitate access to cheaper green energy for every single electricity consumer.
+In general, savings are translated into a faster ROI on green technologies, creating interesting investment opportunities and attracting the attention of various players from the financial sector.
+These players could potentially finance new green technologies offered for lease under the Energy as a service model, facilitating access to cheaper green energy for every individual electricity consumer.

-As you can see, the digitalization of the energy sector through the flexibility brAIn opens up new ways to fill the gaps in the energy market and boost the green energy transformation.
-Experience proves to us that this concept has great use.
-Thanks to the high degree of efficiency it saves a lot of unnecessary fees as well as the environment.
-So, let's give innovation a try and join forces for a better future of energy.
+Digitalization of the energy sector through the flexibility brAIn opens new ways to fill the gaps in the energy market and boost the transformation to green energy sources.
+Experience has proven that this concept has a wide range of uses.
+Thanks to a high degree of efficiency, a lot of unnecessary fees are saved and so does the environment.
+So, let's give innovation a try and join forces for a better energy future.